 - What is Polystyrene?

 Polystyrene is a plastic filled with air and was invented 50 years ago by the Dow Chemical Company.
 This foam contains about 90 percent air that is whipped into the plastic during the manufacturing process and then allowed to dry and cure.
-The combination of air and any combination of styrene, urethane, neoprene or vinyl make polystyrene so light and moisture resistant.
+The combination of air and any combination of styrene, urethane, neoprene, or vinyl make polystyrene light and moisture resistant.

 - What is polystyrene or Styrofoam used for?

 Styrofoam wreaths and shapes are used in floristry to create decorative floral arrangements.